FRC1756-Argos/2023-Robot/README.md

 See [vision readme](vision/README.md) for information on which pipelines to use and which indices to install these pipelines on.

-### Playing With Fusion Addresing
+### Playing With Fusion Addressing

-Go to http://172.17.56.2:5812 while connected to the robot to update firmware or change adresses.
+Go to http://10.17.56.2:5812 while connected to the robot to update firmware or change addresses.

 ## Project Setup